AdobeDocs/commerce-webapi/src/pages/rest/modules/import/index.md

 **Payload (Advanced Pricing):**

-Advanced pricing is represented as an array of JSON objects.
+`advanced_pricing` is represented as an array of JSON objects.

 ```json
 {